 Sourcing a suitable internship placement

-Following confirmation of eligibility to do BUS331 each student will have a consultation with a USC staff member who will discuss the current business placement opportunities listed with USC and whether any of these are of interest or if the student wishes to pursue other organisations that are of particular interest to them.
+Following confirmation of eligibility to do BUS331 students are able to choose from the the current business placement opportunities listed with USC or may choose to pursue securing an internship placement with another organisation that is of particular interest to them.

 Examples of the type of opportunities generally available